 The Benefits of Using Landscape Fabric Include:

-- Weed protection: It is one of the most effective weed-prevention methods.
+- Weed protection: Under gravel weed block fabric is one of the most effective weed-prevention methods.
 It blocks weeds below the fabric, so they do not contact the nearby plants being grown.
 This is also an environmentally conscious alternative to using chemicals.
 For hardscapes, this can help prevent weeds from growing between rock displays (Source: Total Landscape Care).

 - Protect soil: While it is not a geogrid, landscape fabric helps reinforce the soil and keep rocks and other debris from getting caught in the soil.
 Contact with the sun and harsh weather conditions can also wear down the soil and deplete it of nutrients more quickly.

 - Moisture retention: Without this layer of protection, soil's direct contact with the sun will increase the need for watering.
 The weed stop fabric traps moisture to keep plants healthy and hydrated.
 You should also make sure that the areas do not get too much water, which could cause waterlogging or allow for disease to impact or kill plants.

 - Temperature regulation: With the added fabric, the soil will be insulated and maintain more moderate temperatures regardless of outdoor conditions.
 This will help keep the plant and roots resistant to extreme temperatures (Source: Organic Growers School).
 Additionally using frost protection cover will help increase the temperature under it for the plants.

 - Keeps beds in place: When you use staples to hold the fabric in place, the soil will have difficulty shifting.
 This is especially true in sloped areas where soil and plants may be more likely to erode.
 If you live in an area with heavy rainfall, this may be a suitable solution to prevent movements associated with flooding or erosion.